The UK’s top diabetes live-in care provider

 Diabetes is a condition that can lead to health problems such as stroke, which require constant supervision in case of serious issues arise during the night.
 With our standard care options, the carer will live in your loved one’s home with them and will be on call in case of any emergencies during the night.

-But as a general rule, if a care recipient requires three or more carer wake-ups per night on a sustained basis, we recommend that their family look into one of our two-carer plans.
-These start at £1,450 per week and allow for full, uninterrupted care 24 hours a day.
+But as a general rule, if a care recipient requires three or more carer wake-ups per night on a sustained basis, we recommend that their family look into one of our two-carer plans for full, uninterrupted care 24 hours a day.

 There are many conditions that can occur as a result of diabetes progressing or being left untreated.
 While many of the side effects can be relatively mild, such as fatigue and an increased need to urinate, they can become more severe.